Unleash/unleash/website/docs/how-to/how-to-use-custom-strategies.md

 2. **Register the custom strategy with the Unleash Client**.
 When instantiating the Unleash Client, provide it with a list of the custom strategies you'd like to use — again: refer to _your_ client SDK's docs for the specifics.

-   Here's a full, working example for Node.js:
+   Here's a full, working example for Node.js.
+Notice the `strategies` property being passed to the `initialize` function.

    ```js
    const { Strategy, initialize, isEnabled } = require('unleash-client');